rks101/egnet/README.md

 # egnet
-egnet => pronounced as "easy net" shows some tools or utilities for debugging and troubleshooting network connections, adapter, devices, etc., DNS and other sysadmin related self-notes.
+egnet => pronounced as "easy net" shows some tools or utilities for debugging and troubleshooting network connections, adapters, devices, etc., DNS, and other sysadmin-related self-notes.

-These notes first came out of my habit to write them down at one place and reference them later anytime anywhere as needed.
-Later, my curiosity suggested - "Lets doc it".
-I got involved more while answering some questions and started asking people to refer this page.
+These notes first came out of my habit of writing them down in one place and referencing them later anytime, anywhere, as needed.
+Later, my curiosity suggested - "Let's do it."
+I got involved more while answering some questions and started asking people to refer to this page.

-Voluntary Disclosure: The output shown for utilities mentioned below is compiled for illustration purpose only.
+Voluntary Disclosure: The output shown for utilities mentioned below is compiled for illustration purposes only.
 You may not find all details in your lab/office/hostel/dormitory.

    * [egnet](#egnet)
       * [Introductory Concepts](#introductory-concepts)